 Hennepin County residents who cannot get to a library building due to illness, disability, or visual impairment have another option for gaining access to the incredible resources the library offers.
-At Home Services steps in, sending materials—books, DVDs, CDs, audiobooks, large print books—directly to patrons’ homes, helping keep them connected.
-This service also provides something less tangible but just as important: social interaction.
+At Home Services sends materials—books, DVDs, CDs, audiobooks, large print books—directly to patrons’ homes.
+Beyond just library materials, this service also provides something less tangible but just as important: a connection.

-These connections have only become more important now that patrons are socially and physically distanced, their movements even more limited than before, the social interaction that At Home Services provides has become even more essential.
+With patrons continuing to stay socially and physically distanced, their movements even more limited than before, the social interaction that At Home Services provides has become even more essential.
 The challenge facing At Home Services is balancing the importance of the physical safety of patrons, many of whom are in high-risk categories for the coronavirus, while also recognizing the increased importance of staying engaged and connected to their library lifeline.
 Thankfully, the talented Outreach team has come up with some lifechanging solutions.